greymd/observe-keepalive-timeout/README.md

 The most reliable way to check the keepalive timeout seconds is to observe actual TCP connection status.

-The script sends a HTTP request to the specified URL but does not close the connection.
+The script sends a HTTP request to the specified URL but does not actively close the connection but wait for the connection to be closed by the server.
 Then, the script observes the connection status using `ss` command.

 ## Example